 Examining the impact of sexism on black women during slavery, the devaluation of black womanhood, black male sexism, racism among feminists, and the black woman’s involvement with feminism, hooks attempts to move us beyond racist and sexist assumptions.
 You can also check out this title as eAudiobook on Hoopla and as eBook on Overdrive/Libby.

-Juneteenth, a combination of June and the 19th, is an African-American holiday that reflects the day June 19th, 1865.
-On this day, the last of the enslaved people in Galveston, Texas were told by Union soldiers that they were free, two years following the signing of the Emancipation Proclamation by Abraham Lincoln.
-This day is widely considered to be African-Americans’ Independence Day as communities come together to celebrate their cultural heritage and the symbolic day of freedom for the Black community.
-Here is a small selection of titles to read when reflecting on Juneteenth that can be found through our Overdrive and Hoopla digital services.
+On June 19th, 1865, the last of the enslaved people in Galveston, Texas were told by Union soldiers that they were free, two years following the signing of the Emancipation Proclamation by Abraham Lincoln.
+On June 17, 2021, President Biden signed the bill into law, making Juneteenth the 11th holiday recognized by the federal government.
+On this day our communities come together to celebrate African-American cultural heritage and the symbolic day of freedom for the Black community.

 If you are new to our eResources, view our tutorial videos on how to get started.
 In addition to our online collection of eBooks and eAudiobooks, we also have tons of reference research databases available, including the African American Experience database free to use with your Allegheny County library card.
 Don’t have a library card?
 Sign up for one online for free here.
 If you enjoy this book list and would like to get more recommendation tailored to your interests, fill out our Book Recommendation form and a librarian will curate a list for you!